-Students are expected to abide by the principals of academic integrity and to take full advantage of the College's academic programs and activities in an honest manner.
-Please refer to the Academic Policies, including Academic Integrity, located in the College's Undergraduate Catalog and/or contact the Office of the Dean of Undergraduate and Graduate Studies for more information (https://dean-office.providence.edu/).
+Students are expected to abide by the principles of academic integrity and to take full advantage of the College's academic programs and activities in an honest manner.
+Please refer to the Academic Policies, including Academic Integrity, located in the College's Undergraduate Catalog.